cchitsiang/awesome-stars/README.md

 - [Ciphey/Ciphey](https://github.com/Ciphey/Ciphey) - ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡
 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration framework for building resilient data pipelines in Python.
-- [iperov/DeepFaceLab](https://github.com/iperov/DeepFaceLab) - DeepFaceLab is the leading software for creating deepfakes.
 - [mherrmann/helium](https://github.com/mherrmann/helium) - Lighter web automation with Python
 - [Netflix/dispatch](https://github.com/Netflix/dispatch) - All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!
 - [mingrammer/diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures